How the University of Twente handles your personal details

 If the University of Twente has processed your personal details, you are entitled to inspect them.
 If you would like to exercise this right, please contact the Data Protection Officer team at email@example.com.

 If you consider that this information is incorrect or incomplete, you may ask us to rectify it.
 You may also ask us to delete or protect data, for example if they are not relevant to the purpose for which they were collected.
-You can also do the Data Protection Officer team at email@example.com.
+You can also reach the Data Protection Officer team at firstname.lastname@example.org.

 This privacy statement informs you of the way in which the University of Twente handles your personal details.
 If you would like to known more on this topic, you can go to our website: www.utwente.nl/en/cybersafety.